TomaszWalat/ShadersDevTool/README.md

 The files / folders listed needed to be in the same directory - for full structure see architecture section below.

-Note: Unfortunatlly I believe there is a slight memory leak, which (according to analysis tools) seems to be coming from 3rd party files - this will be fixed in the future.
+Note: Unfortunatlly I believe there is a memory leak, which (according to analysis tools) seems to be coming from 3rd party files - this will be fixed in the future.

 ---
 ## Architecture